Federal Elections Modernization Act¶

 - The first STAR voting election

-- The first multi-member district election (initial 25% rollout)
+- The first multi-member district election (all qualifying states)

 - The first Joint Endorsement Lists election